cPolaris/toys/README.md

-Toy projects and scripts.
-I'm very humble so I don't create dedicated repos for each one of them.
+Archive for toy projects and scripts.

 **Toy**<br>